probonopd/previous/trunk/readme.previous.txt

 - The clock does not tick accurately.
 Real time clock power-on test may fail sporadically on fast host systems.
 - FPU only works on x86 hosts.
+- Quite a lot of sound output won't work because of missing DSP emulation.
 - Slirp: In certain conditions when doing large network transfers Slirp may crash.
 - Mac OS X: When minimizing and maximizing the application window the mouse gets unlocked and sometimes is clicking is ignored (SDL bug).